 Q: Why did Stardock trademark Ur-Quan Masters, Super Melee, and other names from the original games?

 A: Once Paul and Fred began to challenge the validity of our intellectual property we were forced to take steps to solidify our common law rights.
+Specifically, Paul and Fred have worked to try to separate Stardock's Star Control mark from its association with the classic games.

 As background: Stardock always had the common law trademark to Ur-Quan Masters.
 It's the sub-title to Star Control II after all and was, by Paul and Fred's admission, available in commerce on GOG even before Stardock was involved.
 Super-Melee is literally a promoted feature from Star Control.
 The alien names are so strongly associated with Star Control that if you Google Star Control aliens they come up as the first entry.